-Windows are the main containers for application user interfaces.
+Windows are the main containers for app user interfaces.

-Primary windows host the main functionality of your application, and are what is displayed when your application is launched.
+Primary windows host the main functionality of your app, and are what is displayed when your app is launched.

 Primary windows should always be independent — closing one primary window should not result in other primary windows being closed.

 Apps can be restricted to a single primary window, or can make it possible to have multiple primary windows open at the same time (the latter being common in viewer and editor apps).

 All primary windows should be resizable.

 The default size of primary windows should be appropriate to their content.
 Windows that display large content like documents or videos should be big enough to support viewing and editing without the need to increase the window size.
 On the other hand, windows with a limited amount of UI can and should default to a smaller size, in order to avoid large amounts of blank space.

 Secondary windows are used to contain supplemental controls or information.
 About Windows and Preferences Windows are both types of secondary window.

 Secondary windows should always belong on a primary window, so that closing the primary also closes the secondary.

-Secondary windows can contain information and preferences that are relevant to the entire application, or they can contain information and options for a single content item, such as a document Properties Window.
+Secondary windows can contain information and preferences that are relevant to the entire app, or they can contain information and options for a single content item, such as a document Properties Window.